lewislepton/kha-examples/README.md

 # kha examples

+*this example page will not be updated. due to myself now doing the kha-tutorial-series, which is my video tutorial series. which will go through these files. but then go way over them. you can go [HERE](https://www.youtube.com/playlist?list=PL4neAtv21WOmmR5mKb7TQvEQHpMh1h0po) for the video playlist.*

 these are some kha examples, to help get new users [plus other users] to get to grips with the super awesome [kha](https://github.com/KTXSoftware/Kha)

 its highly recommended to run these projects in the super, uber, duper sexy [kode studio](https://github.com/KTXSoftware/KodeStudio/releases)